Froxlor/Documentation/general/migration-guide/true-migrate.md

 Now you want to do a little search and replace magic for better readability.
 You want to find `),(` and replace it with `),\n(` (or however you would tell your editor that you want a line break after the comma).
 If you for example use `mcedit`, you could achieve this by searching for `\),\(` and replacing with `),\n(` in `Regular Expression` mode.

 You should see a bunch of lines now.
-These represent your databases permissions and your database users.
+These represent your databases' permissions and your database users.
 Navigate to lines that include either of those:
 * `performance_schema`
 * `mysql.sys`
 * `mysql.infoschema`